wmo/ds03gcd/README.md

 The data analysed is the [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones), in which 30 volunteers performed 6 activities ( walking, sitting,...) while wearing on their waist a smarthphone which recorded the data of the accelerometer and gyroscope.

+The data-file can be downloaded here : [d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

+### Acknowledgement

+Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012

+This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
+Any commercial use is prohibited.

 # Quick start

 Note: the script takes care of downloading and caching the datafile.